artemdudkin/pm2sd/README.md

 **No clusters, no load balancers, just one living process.**

-Implemented commands: ls, start, stop, restart, delete.
+Implemented commands: ls, start, stop, restart, delete, log.

 Works on Linux (and Windows in plans).